-According to a recent study done by the biggest freelance platform in the world – Upwork – there was 56.7 million freelancers in the US in 2018, and the number just keeps growing.
+According to a recent study done by the biggest freelance platform in the world – Upwork – there were 57 million freelancers in the US in 2019, and the number just keeps growing.

 But there is another issue that is often neglected by freelancers – the lack of security while working online.